ricardomaia/javascript-fast-track/README.md

 # Next Steps

 * Separate and each service into a container
-*   Use a reverse proxy like Nginx in front of Express
+* Use a reverse proxy like NGINX in front of Express
+* Use Docker Compose to set up your production environment
+* Set NGINX upstream module to provide loadbalance
 * Use a process manager for Node like [StrongLoop PM](http://strong-pm.io/)
+* Manual scaling with Docker Swarm
+* Auto scaling with Kubernetes (Horizontal Pod Autoscaler)

 # Quick References